Guest article: Training with FUNino

 Construction

-• Mark a field measuring approximately 28 x 22 meters with 4 mini goals and goal zones approximately 6 meters away.
+• Mark a field approximately 28 x 22 meters in size with 4 mini goals and goal zones approximately 6 meters apart.

-• Divide into two teams with 4 players each.
+• Divide into two teams of 4 players each.

 Sequence

-• Play 3v3 with 1 rotation player each.
+• Play 3vs3 with 1 rotation player each.

-• Substitutions are made every time a goal is scored, at the latest after 2 minutes.
+• Substitutions are made after every goal, at the latest after 2 minutes.

-• If a team is leading by 3 goals, the team behind may play 4v3 in the majority until the gap is only 1 goal.
+• If a team is leading by 3 goals, the team behind may play in a 4v3 majority until the gap is only 1 goal.

 Variations